 The Company is subject to the laws and regulations relating to environmental matters in all jurisdictions in which it operates, including provisions relating to property reclamation, discharge of hazardous material and other matters.
 The Company may also be held liable should environmental problems be discovered that were caused by former owners and operators of its exploration and evaluation assets.
-The Company conducts its exploration activities in compliance with applicable environmental problems related to any of its current assets that may result in a material liability to the Company.
+The Company conducts its exploration activities in compliance with applicable environmental protection legislation.
+The Company is not aware of any existing environmental problems related to any of its current assets that may result in a material liability to the Company.